University of South Florida Herd of Thunder: South Florida school songs

-The Herd of Thunder performs several school spirit songs, including the Golden Brahman March (USF fight song), Alma Mater, "The Bull", and March Victorious.
+The Herd of Thunder performs several school spirit songs, including the Golden Brahman March (USF fight song), Alma Mater, "The Bull", March Victorious and Aleksso's Cadence.

 Pregame

 Herd of Thunder performing "The Bull" during Pre-game.

 The University of South Florida pregame festivities begin with the Herd of Thunder luring tailgaters to the stadium with their parking lot concert ("Road Show"), where they play the Golden Brahman March, March Victorious, The Bull, and other tunes to pump up the last of the tailgaters.
 15 minutes before game-time, the HOT band perform the "Call of the Bulls Fanfare", which begins the USF on-field pregame tradition.

 The drumline begins the cadence to signal the entire band, cheerleaders, and Rocky the Bull to come "stampeding" onto the field.
-This format, gives the illusion of a small and modest performance before filling the field with USF pride and "blowing away" the audience each time.
+This format gives the illusion of a small and modest performance before filling the field with USF pride and "blowing away" the audience each time.
 Right after the "Call of the Bulls Fanfare", The Herd of Thunder then performs their version of "El Toro Caliente", March Victorious, the USF Alma Mater, and the Golden Brahman March (USF Fight Song), before leading the stadium in the National Anthem.
-HOT then forms the "iconic U", and precedes to play "The Bull" which they play to each side of the stadium to begin the football team's stampede.
+HOT then forms the "iconic U" and precedes to play "The Bull" which they play to each side of the stadium to begin the football team's stampede.
 After forming a tunnel in front of the entrance to the field, HOT performs a drum cadence, until the team comes running out, they then cut directly into the Fight Song.

 Stands

 HOT plays downs cheers on each offensive down to energize the crowd, in addition to stands tunes during timeouts and other opportune times.
-A notable tune which has been used as both a stands tune and a down cheer is Rage Against the Machine's Bulls on Parade.
-A popular stand tune played on 3rd downs is “#9” or the “Barbarian Horde” mainly to get the crowd screaming to distract the opposing team.
-A popular favorite by many members of the band is a newer stands tune, "Big Bullin'" based on the popular rap song, "Big Ballin'" by artist Big Tymers.
-This HOT Band adaptation is known to get the crowd hype and in the game day mood thanks to our screaming trumpets.
+A tune which has been used as both a stands tune and a down cheer is Rage Against the Machine's Bulls on Parade.
+Another stand tune played on 3rd downs is “#9” or the “Barbarian Horde” intends to get the crowd screaming to distract the opposing team.
+A popular favorite by many members of the band is a newer stands tune, "Big Bullin'" which is based on the rap song, "Big Ballin'" by artist Big Tymers.
 As of the 2023-24 season, new USF football coach, Alex Golesh forbids the band from playing on offense in order to provide a sterile atmosphere and enable total concentration of the football players during plays.

 Halftime

-The Herd of Thunder performs several different halftime shows each year, and performs during each home game at Raymond James Stadium, select away games, bowl games, and other exhibitions.
+The Herd of Thunder performs several different halftime shows each year and performs during each home game at Raymond James Stadium, select away games, bowl games, and other exhibitions.
 After halftime at Raymond James, the band has a chance to get the crowd pumped up for the 2nd half, when returning to their section.